collabnix/dockerlabs/play-with-docker/kafka-swarm-aws/README.md

 ## Pre-requisite

 - Create an account on AWS
-- Install 3 Node Ubuntu Cluster
-- Install Docker on all the Nodes
-- Install Docker Machine
+- Install Docker Machine anywhere

+# Install 3 Node Swarm Cluster following the below steps

 ## Create a file with the below contents: